Woodstonelee/misc/README.md

 This is a collection of code files for various data processing, manipulation and analysis or simply for fun by Zhan Li, zhanli86@bu.edu.

-Its name 'misc' does Not mean these code files are not important.
+Its name 'misc' does **NOT** mean these code files are not important.
 Think TWICE before you try to delete or clean some file.
 They might be super important to Zhan Li's work.